natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

                   number: 80
 ```

-This is very boilerplate Kubernetes.
+This is just boilerplate Kubernetes.
 In the ingress spec we [reference the ingress controller](https://kubernetes.github.io/ingress-nginx/user-guide/basic-usage/) by setting `ingressClassName` to `nginx`, and in the rules we use `example.com` as our host.

 Let's test the endpoint!